colleen547/VBA-challenge/README.md

 <div align="center"><img src="static/images/wall_street_statues.jpg" width="500" height="500"/></div>

-<center>The joy of VBA is to take the tediousness out of repetitive task and run over and over again with a click of the button!
+<div align="center">The joy of VBA is to take the tediousness out of repetitive task and run over and over again with a click of the button!